ryanjeffares/poise/README.md

     * Function names, namespace lookups, etc
     * And maybe also in the compiler when we need to optimise that
 * Zig style try assignment
-* Type checker for those optional type hints
+* TypeInternal checker for those optional type hints
 * Compiler warnings
 * Optimisation